 - Many customers believe the soft guard to be the most comfortable

-- This soft type has generally been the most common style of night guard produced in dental offices but recent research has indicated that the soft material may actually encourage grinding or clenching by up to 50%.
-The cases that have been reported/studied show that this new revelation is more prevalent with the thicker stock or boil & bite guards (such as when a person buys an over the counter mouthguard and tries to conform it to their teeth).
-However, you should still be aware of this risk when deciding on which guard to choose.
+- This soft type has generally been the most common style of night guard produced in dental offices, but recent research has indicated that the soft material may actually encourage grinding or clenching by up to 50%.
+The cases that have been reported/studied show that this new revelation is more prevalent with the thicker stock or boil & bite guards (such as when a person buys an over-the-counter mouthguard and tries to conform it to their teeth).
+You should be aware of this risk when deciding on which guard to choose.

-- The professionally made custom soft guards are small & comfortable but may wear down a bit quicker than the dual laminated and hard acrylic guards (depends on the degree of your grinding or clenching habits).
+- The professionally made custom soft guards are small & comfortable but may wear down a bit quicker than the dual-laminated and hard acrylic guards (depending on the degree of your grinding or clenching habits).

 Hard night guard key points

 - can prevent teeth from shifting if worn consistently

 - Sentinel Mouth Guard Co. offers a 1-year replacement warranty on this guard type in the event that you grind through your guard or it becomes defective